DualBrain/bsharp/bsharp/Notes.md

   - If a statement, BindStatement...
     - Create "Bind____Statement" method.
       - Handle the Binding (from Syntax); will will most likely mean creating a new Bound___Expression class.
+- Handle in BoundTreeRewriter...
+- Handle in ControlFlowGraph.BasicBlockBuilder.Build...
+- Handle in ControlFlowGraph.GraphBuilder.Build...
 - Now we need to update the Evaluator.
   - EvaluateStatement...
     - Evaluate___Statement